notsojug/jug-material/README.md

 ## Modules

-Each module represents a talk of the jug
+Each module represents a talk of the JUG

 - Demo: an empty, disposable module for the next talk
 - Guava: a collection of utilities from Google